TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ![Software diagram](application_diagram.png)
 Lastly, we also started importing the CSV file from Mylaps into our database as we can't get the data directly, as the program is running locally to avoid any tempering on the times.
 This means adding new columns and finding a smart way to add all the data without having to do it by hand.

+Today we decided that for the webpage we would make the homepage only the id, name and a button to see all the details of the player only on the profile page.
+Also, an attempt was made to repair the router as it currently loads all components instead of just the selected component.

 ### Day 2 (Tuesday)